StanfordVL/iGibsonChallenge2021/README.md

 - **Termination conditions**: The episode termintes after 500 timesteps or the robot collides with any pedestrian in the Social Nav task.
 The tech spec for the robot and the camera sensor can be found in [here](Parameters.md).

+For **Interactive Navigation**, we place N additional small objects (e.g. toys, shoes) near the robot's shortest path to the goal (N is proportional to the path length).
+These objects are generally physically lighter than the objects originally in the scenes (e.g. tables, chairs).

+For **Social Navigation**, we place M pedestrians randomly in the scenes that pursue their own random goals during the episode while respecting each other's personal space (M is proportional to the physical size of the scene).
+The pedestrians have the same maximum speed as the robot.
+They are aware of the robot so they won't walk straight into the robot.
+However, they also won't yield to the robot: if the robot moves straight towards the pedestrians, it will hit them and the episode will fail.

 Participation Guidelines
 -----------------------------